Need to get rid of a vehicle registered with diplomatic plates? We can help!

-When the car is collected we will also need the V117 (registration document) and, if the car is to be auctioned, a copy of the receipt confirming that all outstanding charges have been paid, as well as an MOT certificate if relevant.
+When the car is collected we will also need the Registration Documents and, if the car is to be auctioned, a copy of the receipt confirming that all outstanding charges have been paid, as well as an MOT certificate if relevant.

 Then, depending on its age and condition, your car will go through our usual scrap or auction process, with the proceeds going to support the charity of your choice.
 To arrange the donation of your car to charity, call 0207 736 4242.